David E. Raymond, Ph.D., P.E.

 ME 2801 Introduction to Biomedical Engineering

-ME 3040 Experimental Methods for Engineers
+ME 3040 Statistical Analysis of Experimental Data for Engineers (formerly Experimental Methods)

 ME 3200 Dynamics

-ME 4500 Biomechanics
+ME 4500 Biomechanics of Human Movement

 ME 4590 Biomechanical Engineering Design